Measuring temporal entropies in experiments: Definition of temporal entropies

-These quantities do not have yet a clear interpretation in quantum information.
-However, recently, it has been shown that the rank of the reduced transition matrices is related to the operator entanglement which is a measure of the complexity of simulating the time-evolution of local operator in the Heisenberg picture using matrix-product states \cite{carignano2024a}.
+Although these quantities currently lack a clear interpretation within quantum information theory, recent work has shown that the rank of such a reduced transition matrix is related to operator entanglement---a measure of the complexity of simulating the time evolution of local operators in the Heisenberg picture using matrix product states (MPS)~\cite{carignano2024a}.